 But there’s an idea we can steal from computer science and programming that is very appropriate – there’s elegance in simplicity.

 And we should embrace elegance rather than celebrate complexity.

-It's tempting to open a new bank account to earn a little extra interest.
+It’s tempting to open a new bank account to earn a little extra interest.
 At the time of this writing, my Ally Bank savings account is paying 2.20% APY on the savings account.
-CIT Bank offers 2.45% APY – a 0.25% difference.
+Some other banks pay slightly higher (I’ve seen as high as 2.45% APY)…

 All things being equal, err on the side of simple. (read this if you need help simplifying your finances)